RedHatEdge/patterns/blocks/dns-for-acp/README.md

-# Automation for Creating Installation Media
+# Setting Up DNS for an ACP
-This block is an example of using Ansible to create installation media for a cluster, such as one that will become an ACP.
+This block outlines the DNS requirements for running an ACP.

 ## Information
 | Key | Value |